 In Indiana, attorneys are generally not used in real estate transactions, or are only tangentially involved in the process.

-Mr. Russell is sensitive to these issues, and strives to serve his Indiana clients in such a way as to help them get to closing with as little fuss as possible.
-While your realtor or lender may praise the Indiana custom as keeping those “troublesome” attorneys from interfering with and bringing hostility into a transaction, or even just slowing things down, the custom has often led to the overlooking of important details, and ignoring the potential negative outcomes of negotiating disputes.
+Mr. Russell is sensitive to these issues, and strives to serve his Indiana clients in such a way as to help them close their Indiana real estate deals with as little fuss as possible.
+Most, if not all of the professionals involved on the Indiana side of the border will insist an attorney is not necessary.
+However, the custom has often led to the overlooking of important details, and ignoring the potential negative outcomes of negotiating disputes.

-We encourage all of our Indiana clients to consult with us when they are buying or selling Indiana property, and we will tailor our representation to meet their expectation and needs so as to respect Indiana custom regarding real estate transactions, but to also make sure the client is fully informed, comfortable, and advised on issues as they arise.
+We encourage all of our Indiana clients to consult with us when they are buying or selling Indiana property.
+We will tailor our representation to meet their expectations and needs so as to respect Indiana customs regarding real estate transactions.
+We will also make sure the client is fully informed, comfortable, and advised on issues as they arise.